 These miso roasted potatoes are the perfect side dish: savory, crispy and a little garlicky, but without all the added fat.
 They are healthy and so tasty.

-When I roast potatoes now and then, you will find Chris (the potato deprived husband) standing beside the oven eating the burning hot spuds straight from the pan.
+When I roast potatoes now and then, you will find Chris (my potato deprived husband) standing beside the oven eating the burning hot spuds straight from the pan.
 Before I can even serve them in plates.
 This is serious withdrawal behavior.
 So, I thought I would make an effort to make more potatoes.

 And also, I feel inspired by Dr. McDougall's passion for this high carbohydrate vegetable.
 There is strong evidence behind why we should eat them more.
 I might not reach for potatoes every day, but could definitely find ways to enjoy them more often.

 So here comes this delicious, perfectly savory and oil-free golden brown potatoes recipe.
 Its a fast recipe too: no pre-boiling and all goes on the pan.
 I'll often make this BBQ ketchup or this vegan ranch to dip them in and they disappear within seconds of making them.
+Or try pouring a vegan onion gravy over them, so good!

 Why oil-free roasted potatoes